DevOps Engineer Daily Tasks: What Really Happens in Corporate DevOps Roles

 Legacy Systems and Technical Debt

 Many DevOps engineers spend considerable time dealing with legacy systems that weren't designed with modern practices in mind.
-This might involve migrating applications to containerised environments, updating deployment processes that rely on manual steps, or working around architectural limitations in older systems.
+This might involve migrating applications to containerized environments, updating deployment processes that rely on manual steps, or working around architectural limitations in older systems.

 Skills Development for Aspiring DevOps Engineers